mooseyscountrygarden.com » Rose Garden » David Austin Roses« Windrush Rose | Teasing Georgia Rose »

 My First David Austin Rose

 Othello's flowers are described in my big rose book as 'deep blood red turning purple with age'.
-Well, maybe the later autumn blooms in my garden are - but the early summer Othello flowers looks pretty deep pink to me!
+Well, maybe the later autumn blooms in my garden are - but his early summer flowers looks pretty deeply pink to me!

-Alas the rose canes are extremely thorny (ouch), and the older leaves on my Othello shrubs get badly black spotted.
-I've forgiven it already!
+Alas the rose canes are extremely thorny (ouch), and the older leaves get badly black spotted.
+But I forgive him.
+Othello shows his gratitude by growing tall and rangy, and flowering right on into winter.
+Look at meeeeee!